-- Major Item of Equipment fabrication (FY-2003-08): \$86.3M as spent - Research preparation (FY-2003 through CD-4: approx. \$25M as spent - Annual Research Operations budgets: \$28M/year in constant FY-03 dollars. - Facility operations: \$12.3M/year - Research and upgrades: \$15.8M/year - Decommissioning and disposal: \$2M.
+- Major Item of Equipment fabrication: \$92.4M as spent - Research preparation (FY-2003 through CD-4): approx. \$5M as spent - Annual Research Operations budgets: \$28M/year in constant FY-03 dollars. - Decommissioning and disposal: \$2M.

 Note on Research Operations: Annual research operations costs are for a typical year, and consist of facility operations, equipment upgrades, and research.
 PPPL will be responsible for facility operations.
 PPPL and ORNL will be responsible for facility upgrades.
 Responsibilities for research and diagnostics will be multi-institutional.
 The national estimate given here is based on operating cost data from the PPPL-operated National Spherical Torus Experiment (NSTX), a facility comparable to NCSX in size, scope, and collaborative aspects.
-The main uncertainty is that it is not known how long NCSX will operate.
 Fusion experiments like NCSX are expected to operate for at least 10 years, but some have operated as long as 25 years, undergoing major reconfigurations in the process.
 In the absence of a well-defined timeline, the annual operating budget estimates are quoted in constant FY-2003 dollars.
+The estimate assumes that both NCSX and NSTX are operating at PPPL as relatively mature facilities, resulting in cost-saving efficiencies for both projects. \